-Dentures - Complete and Partials
+Dentures - Complete and Partials in San Antonio, TX

 Dealing with tooth loss is no fun.
 No matter if you lose a few teeth, all teeth in a single arch, or even all of the teeth in your mouth, it’s a big deal.
 Replacing your missing teeth is essential, not just for your smile, but for the natural daily functions of your mouth and your overall health.
 At Advanced Dental Associates, we can replace missing teeth with dentures.

 What is the Difference Between Complete and Partial Dentures?

 When most people think of dentures, they typically think of a full arch of fake teeth.
 This is a complete denture.
 It is used when you have lost all of the teeth in your upper or lower jaw.
 A base, which supports the artificial teeth, sits on your gums and uses the soft tissue for support.
 In the upper jaw, the base of a complete denture also covers your palate or the roof of your mouth.
 The base of a complete denture resembles a horseshoe in appearance.

 A partial denture, sometimes just called a partial, is meant to replace a section of missing teeth.
 It is used when the rest of the teeth in the arch are healthy.
 Like a complete denture, a partial use a base to support fake teeth that are supported by your gums.
 Metal framework, which is attached to the partial, hooks onto your healthy teeth for extra security.